Universal Joint Source-Channel Coding for Modulation-Agnostic Semantic Communication: Preliminaries

 \subsection{System Description}

-Consider a point-to-point semantic communication system designed for image transmission tasks, incorporating JSCC encoder-decoder, vector quantizer-dequantizer, and modulator-demodulator pairs, as depicted in Fig. \ref{fig:VQ-based JSCC system model (16QAM case)}.
-For the sake of clarity and initial exposition, we presume a fixed digital modulation scheme characterized by order $m$.
-However, we subsequently investigate the system's adaptability to accommodate a spectrum of modulation order options.
-The operational structure and functionality of this system are delineated comprehensively below.
+Consider a point-to-point semantic communication system designed for image transmission tasks, incorporating JSCC encoder-decoder, vector quantizer-dequantizer, and modulator-demodulator pairs, as depicted in Fig. \ref{fig:System model}.
+For clarity and initial exposition, we assume a fixed digital modulation scheme characterized by order $m$.
+However, we subsequently investigate the system's adaptability to accommodate a spectrum of modulation-order options.
+The operational structure and functionality of the system are described in full below.